gitMaksimAl/C_Sharp_Seminar/README.md

 Using dynamic assigment of tuples?, console input.
 Find _line-line intersection_ with _System of linear equations_.

 ## Lesson 7
-Work with 2d array, diagonal, postions, search members of array.
+Work with 2d array, diagonal, columns of array, postions, search members of array.